padeir0/anu/readme.md

 }
 ```

+## Builtin Modules <a name="builtinmodules"/>

+Every anu program, regardless of the folder it's present, has
+access to a few builtin modules that are part of the standard
+library.
+These modules are special in the sense that they can be
+shadowed by other modules in the current folder.

+### os

+The `os` module has basic syscalls for dealing with I/O. These include:
+`open`, `close`, `write` and `read` procedures, as well as `stdin`, `stdout`
+and `stderr` constants for file descriptors and the `fd` type.

 ## Future <a name="future"/>

+ - Bitwise operators
+ - `with` expression for non-destructive mutation of products
+ - Some form of reflection that returns stack trace information
  - Make maps comparable and hashable

+Maybe never:
+ - Rank 1 polymorphism with constraints and inference
  - `target` construct for build tags aroung symbols
  - `asm` procedures and a clear, well defined ABI
- - `with` expression for non-destructive mutation of products
- - make strings and chars UTF8?
- - FFI?
- - Floats?
- - Bitwise operators
- - dependency management
- - Rank 1 polymorphism and inference (inferred constraints too)
- - Some form of reflection that returns stack trace information
- - Syntax sugar for chaining (without creating closures): `a \> f[] \> g[]`

 # Examples <a name="examples"/>